KELA REPORT / 2026 FIFA World Cup: Threats & Predictions

 The Infrastructure Destruction Squad, is a hybrid threat actor blending hacktivism with cybercrime.
 They recently launched the $300 BLACKNET-00 ransomware builder alongside critical infrastructure exploits, democratizing advanced Malware-as-a-Service for entry-level criminals.

-Infrastructure Destruction Squad is a Telegram-based threat actor brand active since at least June 2025 and still active as of May 2026.
-While outwardly presenting as a politically motivated hacktivist collective, their operational footprint reveals a much broader criminal profile.
-The group actively monetizes its network intrusions by selling access and developing Malware-as-a-Service (MaaS) offerings.
-Their most notable venture is the BLACKNET-00 ransomware builder, initially offered for sale in April 2026.
-This activity highlights a growing trend: the convergence of ideological hacktivism with profit-driven cybercrime.
+The Infrastructure Destruction Squad is a Telegram-based threat actor brand active since at least June 2025 and still operating as of May 2026.
+While it presents itself as a politically motivated hacktivist collective, its activity shows a strong focus on monetization through intrusions, access sales, and Malware-as-a-Service (MaaS) offerings.

 Who is the Infrastructure Destruction Squad?
 Ideology vs. Reality